Who can become accredited?

 - A CI methodology and defined approach to improvement

 - A CI training programme in place that can be aligned to the LCS framework

 How to become LCS accredited

 There are two types of accreditation – SME and Standard.
 The first is for small firms or start-ups and the latter for larger organisations or those with established CI training.

-To become LCS Accredited for the first time, you can start the process by completing an online Registration Form.
-A submission portfolio is then assembled, which describes all the elements of your training programme and contains evidence of capability and examples of training materials and instruments.
+To become LCS accredited for the first time, you start the process by sending in a Registration Form.
+A Submission Form is then completed, which describes all the elements of your training programme and contains evidence of capability and examples of training materials and instruments.